Services & Fees

 Breastfeeding Consultation $250

 Breastfeeding consultations can be done in your home or in the hospital.
-A consultation typically involves discussion of your health history, pregnancy, and birth experience; infant weight check and intake weight; infant oral exam, when necessary; in-depth discussion of your breastfeeding experience to date as well as your personal expectations and goals; observation of breastfeeding;.
+A consultation typically involves discussion of your health history, pregnancy, and birth experience; infant weight check and intake weight; infant oral exam, when necessary; in-depth discussion of your breastfeeding experience to date as well as your personal expectations and goals; and observation of breastfeeding.
 Any necessary interventions will be discussed at length in conjunction with a written plan of care and guidelines for follow up.
 Initial breastfeeding consultations usually take about two hours.
 Follow-up consultations start at $150.

 Virtual Consultation $50+

 Virtual consultations can be helpful for general guidance and assessment.
 These consultations are great when you need a little direction but aren't sure you require a full in-home visit.
 You can have your questions answered and cover any topics you need like positioning, pumping, sleeping, self care, and so much more.
 Your consultation will be followed up with an email including trusted resources and information.
 Virtual consultations are available to pregnant woman, too, and spouses and caretakers are welcome to join.
-The fee is $50 for 30 minutes or $90 for 60 minutes.
+The fee for a virtual consultation is $150, if your consultation takes less than 30 minutes the fee is $50.
 Payment required in advance.

 Pumping/Back to Work Consultation $150